scrffy/FitnessProgram/workouts/week1-chest-and-back.md

 ---
-title: "Week 1 - Chest & Back"
+title: "Chest & Back"
 order: 1
+week: 1
 ---

 Day two!!!!!
 You got this babyy.
 As with Day 1, start by watching and listening to the tutorial videos carefully.
 I explain everything I'm thinking/doing during the actual set which I find helps tremendously.